mhama/WebRtcUnityPluginSample/README.md

 ## Start WebRTC on unity app

-* set the above `ngrok server` URL to app's server URL field.
+* set the above `ngrok server` URL to app's server URL field. (but use http:// rather than https://)
-* push `Connect Server` button
-* push `Start WebRTC` button
+* push `Connect` button
-* push `Start Camera` button
+* push `Offer with Camera` button

 ## Start the other side of WebRTC

-* set the above `ngrok server` URL to web browser. (need to support WebRTC).
+* browse the above `ngrok server` URL with web browser. (the web browser needs to support WebRTC).
 * push `Start Camera` button
 * push `Start Peer` button

 # Signaling

-Using signaling with http long polling of Socket.IO.
+This sample use signaling with http long polling of Socket.IO.
-Very dirty implementation that doesnot handle bad states.
+Very dirty implementation that doesnot handle bad states or errors.

 # Caution

-Beware that WebRTC use very much bandwidth!
+Beware that WebRTC may use very much bandwidth!
+Beware especially if you are not using fixed price connection.